A short post to let you know that I added four pictures of the siggies from Betsy Nanninga to the gallery of the website.

 Upgrading to a new version of WordPerfect — the engine behind this website — invalidated the translation tool I used.
 Because we exchange siggies internationally I decided to present the site in English only.
-That also makes it easier for me to manage.
+That also makes it easier to manage.

 Yes!
 For the beginning of the new year there is also a brand new version of our siggy list.
 Some new members are waiting eagerly to start exchanging.
 Make them happy and immediately send them an email to start a siggy exchange.
 Who are they?
 The last column of the siggy list contains an appropriate remark in that regard.